magento/merchdocs/src/live-search/rules-add.md

 ### Multiple conditions

-A rule can have up to ten conditions.
+A rule can have up to 10 conditions.

 1. To build a rule with multiple conditions, click <span class="btn">Add condition</span>.

    The logical operator that joins the two conditions is based on the current Match setting.
-By default, Match is set to "All" and the logical operator is "AND".
+By default, Match is set to `All` and the logical operator is `AND`.

    ![Rules - Search query contains]({% link live-search/assets/rules-search-query-contains-and.png %}){: .zoom}
    _Search query contains with Match All_